-A children's social care (statutory) assessment in Newham is called a Child and Family Assessment and has replaced what was previously known as an Initial Assessment and Core Assessment.
-All assessments will use the Framework for the Assessment of Children in Need and their Families (as set out in Working Together 2018).
+A Children's Social Care (statutory) assessment in Croydon is called a Child and Family Assessment.
+All assessments will use the Framework for the Assessment of Children in Need and their Families (as set out in Working Together 2023).

 This assessment framework provides a model to examine how the different aspects of the child's life and context interact and impact on the child.
 It is important that: